<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Budget savvy Halloween ideas for military families.

 • If the bucketload of candy is too much to gobble, consider sharing the loot with others.
 Check in with your installation's Family Support office to leave candy for care packages for those deployed.
-Or, donate candy to a program like Soldiers Angels or Operation Gratitude, who distribute treats to deployed units.
+Or, donate candy to a program like Soldiers Angels or Operation Gratitude, which distribute treats to deployed units.

 • Share the candy with a USO lounge at the local airport.